danieladams456/ato-agents/labs.md

-# Implementing AI Agents in Python
+# Understanding and Working with AI Agents
-## Using frameworks, MCP, and RAG for agentic AI
+## A Hands-on Gen AI Workshop
 ## Session labs
-## Revision 1.10 - 07/09/25
+## Revision 1.0 - 08/22/25

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**